jinshiq/elastic_search/README.md

 ##Overview

 This is a simple application to show how to use <b>ElasticSearch</b> in rails.
+It supports partial word match and fuzzy search (edit_distance = 1).